dakriy/file-sync/README.md

 ## Use

 To run, download the latest release from GitHub releases, unzip the zip file, and run `bin/file-sync --help`.
 Or build and use the docker container.
+Docker container also lives at `ghcr.io/dakriy/file-sync:latest`.

 ## Configuration